gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Calling Conventions

-GNAT follows standard calling sequence conventions and will thus interface to any other language that also follows these conventions.
+GNAT follows standard calling sequence conventions and will interface to any other language that also follows these conventions.
 The following Convention identifiers are recognized by GNAT: